William Peagler

-William Peagler (born April 27, 1985) is an American football coach and former player who is currently an offensive analyst for the Florida Gators.
+William Peagler (born April 27, 1985) is an American football coach and former player who is currently the running backs coach for the James Madison Dukes.

 Coaching career

 Michigan State

 On February 24, 2020, Peagler was hired as running backs coach for Michigan State.

 Arizona Cardinals

 On February 22, 2023, Peagler was hired by the Arizona Cardinals to serve as the team's assistant defensive line coach.